wprender/cloudbreak-docs/docs/openstack.md

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your OpenStack.

->**Important** Always use Cloudbreak to delete the cluster.
+>**IMPORTANT** Always use Cloudbreak to delete the cluster.
 If that fails for some reason, always try to delete via OpenStack Dashboard.

 **Advanced options**: